Mahlatsii/Rust-Stuff/README.md

 # Menu-Stuff
-All *2024* new undetected Rust Cheats.
+All *2024* new undetected Universal Cheats.
 :pass 1234